mautic/developer-documentation-new/docs/rest_api/stages.rst

      - ID of the Stage
    * - ``isPublished``
      - boolean
-     - Whether the stage is published
+     - Whether the Stage is published
    * - ``dateAdded``
      - datetime
-     - Date/time stage was created
+     - Date/time Stage was created
    * - ``createdBy``
      - int
-     - ID of the user that created the stage
+     - ID of the user that created the Stage
    * - ``createdByUser``
      - string
-     - Name of the user that created the stage
+     - Name of the user that created the Stage
    * - ``dateModified``
      - datetime/null
-     - Date/time stage was last modified
+     - Date/time Stage was last modified
    * - ``modifiedBy``
      - int
-     - ID of the user that last modified the stage
+     - ID of the user that last modified the Stage
    * - ``modifiedByUser``
      - string
-     - Name of the user that last modified the stage
+     - Name of the user that last modified the Stage
    * - ``name``
      - string`
      - Stage name